 Nutritionist and Dietitian Programs in Massachusetts

 The road to earning your license as a dietitian or nutritionist in the state of Massachusetts may not be as daunting as you might have believed.
-The information listed on this page may be helpful for learning more about nutritionist and dietitian programs in Massachusetts, as well as salary and career outlook information for these health science professionals.
+The information listed here may be helpful for learning more on nutritionist and dietitian programs in the state.

 Campus-Based vs. Online Nutritionist Education in Massachusetts

-Nutritionist schools in Massachusetts may require students to take subject-specific classes such as dietetics, food science, biology and physiology, as well as courses in management and communication.
+Nutritionist schools in Massachusetts may want students to take up subject-specific classes.
 Prerequisite courses may include science, math, and English.

 Massachusetts Nutritionist Salary and Employment Outlook

-As of May 2012, dietitians and nutritionists in Massachusetts earned a mean annual wage of $60,640 (BLS.gov/oes, 2012).
+As per the May 2012 reports from BLS, dietitians and nutritionists in Massachusetts earned a mean annual wage of $60,640 (BLS.gov/oes, 2012).
 The following table provides nutritionist salaries in the state by region.
 This table is based on May 2012 data from the Bureau of Labor Statistics (BLS.gov/oes, 2013).

 Massachusetts Nutritionist and Registered Dietitian Requirements